shinobi5/skeletor/README.md

 Front-end boilerplate with a focus on the web platform.

-Currently smoothing out the edges while using it in personal projects and addressing issues as they arise...
+Currently smoothing out the edges while using it for personal projects...

 ## Includes